Ilaha-Habibova/ZeroSum_NumberGame/README.md

 ![image](https://github.com/user-attachments/assets/2a0917d2-9e98-493f-8a20-f6382db110eb)
 > Explanation:
 >
-> Definition of Alpha-beta is similar to Minimax function, but we introduce 2 more parameters-_alpha_ (best value for maximizing player) and _beta_( best value for minimizing player).
+> Definition of Alpha-beta is similar to Minimax function, but 2 more parameters-_alpha_ (best value for maximizing player) and _beta_( best value for minimizing player) were introduced.
 Therefore,the function updates value of alpha to maximum and best score found,while value of beta to minimum and best score found.If beta is less or equal to alpha(same case for alpha and beta cut-off),we don’t explore this branch.
 > You can see GameStatistics window,the number of visited nodes for Alpha-beta is significantly lower than Minimax:

 ![image](https://github.com/user-attachments/assets/e9bb9614-414b-41af-b7a2-808ef43e117e)